motethansen/visualize-city-data/README.md

 Initial code creation.
 This code should run with no sample data, and just display the web application and use the basic library [dash](https://dash.plotly.com/)

+The sample code should take the sample data and create a barchart

+run with docker commands:

+docker build -t dash-example . docker run -p 8050:8050 dash-example

+and open [http://localhost:8050](http://localhost:8050) in a browser